SadRobotChannel/af/referral.md

 ---
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/normalize/5.0.0/normalize.min.css">

-Each month we'll be running a referral program offering you a chance to participate.
+Each month we'll be running a referral program.
 Sign up just once via the form below and participate every month.
 Share the links to our site's <a href="http://www.all-faucets.com/all/index.html">Faucet Directory page</a> via social media and earn points.
 Each time you share your Rank is increasing.
 In the end of the month we will award the top 10 contributors!

 <form action="https://growsurf.com/c/cjns6b" method="POST" class="growsurf-form blue">
   <input type="email" name="email" placeholder="Email (required)" required>